 "Doing this simple initial step can help save lives as it frees up A&Es of non-emergency cases.
 Plus, if you have a non-emergency condition and visit a GP instead, you'll probably get treated sooner," says Dr Jeremy Wee, Consultant, Department of Emergency Medicine, Singapore General Hospital (SGH), a member of the SingHealth group.

-The type of injury or illness you have will determine where you should seek help.
+The type of injury or illness determines where to go.

-Examples: Heart attack, severe injuries, severe bleeding, shock, and severe asthma attack.
+Examples: Heart attack, severe injuries, severe bleeding, shock, severe asthma attack.

 Priority 2 – Major Emergencies (Non-Ambulant)

-Examples: Major limb fracture/dislocation, moderate injuries, severe abdominal pain, and other severe medical illnesses.
+Examples: Major limb fracture or dislocation, moderate injuries, severe abdominal pain.

 Priority 3 – Minor Emergencies (Ambulant)

-Examples: Sprains, minor injuries, minor abdominal pain, vomiting, skin rashes that might cause by allergy and mild headaches.
+Examples: Sprains, minor injuries, minor abdominal pain, vomiting, allergy-related skin rashes, mild headaches.

 Priority 4 – Non-Emergency